 Knowing that the primary causes for insomnia are all common factors in many soldiers’ lives, it is easy to see why so many Veterans suffer from the condition.
 Soldiers regularly deal with stress related to their line of work, whether on or off the frontlines.

 Soldiers are also often subjected to environmental changes when deployed, and these factors can have a negative impact on their long-term ability to sleep well.
 It is also common for a soldier’s sleep schedule to be inconsistent.
 Many soldiers get far less than the recommended hours of nightly rest while serving in the military, which can lead to chronic insomnia in the long-term.

 Perhaps more common among Veterans is secondary insomnia, which is caused by:

 Veterans are often receiving disability benefits for mental health issues like anxiety and PTSD, and they could receive VA disability for insomnia based on secondary service connection.
-Secondary service connection is used to provide Veterans with compensation for injuries or illnesses that were caused by a service-connected disability.
+Secondary service connection is used to provide Veterans with compensation for injuries or illnesses caused by a service-connected disability.
 If the VA recognizes insomnia as a secondary condition, your disability rating can increase significantly.
 If you have insomnia and are not currently receiving disability benefits for it, make sure to request to have your condition re-evaluated by the VA.

 Getting VA Disability for Insomnia